mantil-io/go-lambda-examples/runtime/README.md

 ## Go Lambda Runtime example

 This is example of most trivial Lambda build in Go.
 It is not build around [AWS Lambda Go](https://github.com/aws/aws-lambda-go/tree/0462b0000e7468bdc8a9c456273c1551fab284aa) package which provides integration between function and Lambda execution environment.
-Here is just plain Go code which demonstrates how Lambda function, runtime and execution environment interacts.
+Here is just few lines Go code which demonstrates how Lambda function, runtime and execution environment interacts.
 The goal of this example is to explain interaction between this parts.
-In pure Go code without using any libraries.

 First lets describe parts of the system.
 What is function, runtime and execution environment.
 [Here](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html) is visualization of connections between this parts.

 Function is the code that we write when building Lambda.
-It accepts JSON payload and returns response and optionally an error.
+It accepts JSON payload, returns response and optionally an error.
 Payload needs to be JSON encoded.
-Response Go `[]byte` type.
-So function signature in Go is `func handler(payload []byte) ([]byte, error)`.
+Response is of `[]byte` type.
+Function signature in Go is `func handler(payload []byte) ([]byte, error)`.

 Runtime is wrapper around function which connects it to the Lambda execution environment.
 When using [Lambda custom runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) we need to provide our own wrapper.
 Custom runtime is build by Amazon Linux 2, expects bootstrap executable in the /var/task folder.
 It will start that executable which then needs to connect to the execution environment.
 Conection is established by calling HTTP API endpoint from runtime.

 Execution environment is container which Lambda service starts.
 It provides API endpoints for runtime.
-Here we will use only Runtime API endpoint.
-There are also Extensions and Logs API endpoints.
+Here we will use only runtime API endpoint.
+There are also extensions and logs API endpoints.
 Runtime API is reachable at the `http://127.0.0.1:9001` address inside container.
 There are two methods in Runtime API *next* and *response*. *Next* is used to get invocation request. *Response* is for sending result after handling invocation request.
 Inside execution environment those endpoints are reachable at this URL-s:
 * next: http://127.0.0.1:9001/2018-06-01/runtime/invocation/next
 * response: http://127.0.0.1:9001/2018-06-01/runtime/invocation/requestID/response

 RequestID changes with every invocation.
 It is provided in HTTP header of the *next* response.

 Runtime works in the endless loop.
 It makes HTTP GET request on the *next* API endpoint.
 That HTTP request is blocked until Lambda is invoked.
 During that blocking phase function is frozen.
 Process is not running, any goroutines are frozen.
-We are not charged for the time while the runtime is waiting for the next response.
+We are not charged for the time while the runtime is waiting for the *next* response.
 When Lambda is invoked *next* HTTP finishes and in the body we get invocation payload.
 *Next* HTTP response has useful [headers](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html).
-Bare minimum that runtime needs to use `Lambda-Runtime-Aws-Request-Id` header which is needed for making API *response* call.
-Next one usefull is `Lambda-Runtime-Deadline-Ms` deadline for the function to finish execution it will be killed after that point.
+Bare minimum that runtime needs to use is `Lambda-Runtime-Aws-Request-Id` header which is needed for making API *response* call.
+Next one usefull is `Lambda-Runtime-Deadline-Ms` deadline for the function to finish execution, it will be killed after that point.
 Runtime executes function with the invocation payload gets response payload which is used to make HTTP POST to the API *response* endpoint.
-After that API call it enters into new loop cycle; makes *next* request on which is again frozen until next invocation occurs.
+After that API call it enters into new loop cycle; makes *next* request on which is again frozen until Lambda invocation occurs.

-And that's all of how our function code is integrated with Lambda execution environment.

 ## Running example